 Explanatory Notes:

-Based on my preliminary research on the literary development of the myth of the Moon-god and his cow (Ayali-Darshan, forthcoming) and my experience in the study of the traditions in the Baal cycle in light of parallel traditions in the Ancient Near East, I estimate that this comprehensive study will take four years.
-According to the detailed proposal above, the first three years will be dedicated to the collection and examination of traditions in Ugarit, Mesopotamia, and Hatti.
-I expect to publish several articles regarding specific related traditions and sources during the first three years.
-In the fourth year, I intend to collate all my results and present them in a detailed monograph outlining and discussing the formation of the Ugaritic myth of Baal’s love for the heifer, from its origin to its final setting in the Ugaritic texts, in light of the Near Eastern material.
+Based on my preliminary research on the literary development of the myth of the moon god’s love for the heifer (Ayali-Darshan, forthcoming) and my familiarity with the comparative study of the traditions embodied in the Baal cycle and their cognate ancient Near Eastern traditions, I estimate that this comprehensive study will take four years.
+In the plan outlined above, the first three years will be dedicated to collecting and examining traditions found in Ugarit, Mesopotamia, and Hatti.
+I expect to publish several articles regarding specific traditions and sources during the first three years.
+In the fourth year, I intend to collate my results and present them in a detailed monograph outlining and discussing the formation of the Ugaritic myth of Baal’s love for the heifer, from its origin to its final setting in the Ugaritic texts, in light of the Near Eastern material.

 The equal distribution of the project over the four years is subject to circumstances.
 One sub-section may take longer than another to complete.
 Based on previous research experience and the vast amount of primary material and bibliographic resources from across several disciplines, however, my expectation is that the project will take four years to complete.